PaloAltoNetworks/terraform-azurerm-vmseries-modules/modules/virtual_network_gateway/README.md

 After provider version 3.x you need to specify in which availability zone(s) you want to place IP.

-For zone-redundant with 3 availability zone in current region value will be:
+For zone-redundant with 3 availability zones in current region value will be:
 ```["1","2","3"]```